 What does labor feel like?

-Contractions (or labor pains) start as cramps, and then progress into more painful contractions.
+Contractions (that cause a painful labor) start as cramps and then progress into more painful contractions.
 They feel very similar to horrible stomach pains that never let up.
-They are manageable — but many women get an epidural.
+They are manageable — but many women ask for epidural anesthesia.
+In the US it is available at most hospitals.

 How Does the Epidural Help with Labor Pain?

-Modern epidurals place a tube (we call tubes catheters in the hospital) into the “epidural” space in your back.
+Modern epidurals place a tube (we call tubes catheters in the hospital) into the “epidural” space in your back — it is fed through the epidural needle.
+The epidural is administered by either an anesthesiologist or a nurse-anesthetist — not your OB or midwife.

-When they inject medication in that area, it helps to numb those nerves and take away pain.
+When they inject pain medication (it is similar to the local anesthetic they inject you with at the dentist) in your lower back area, it helps to numb those nerves and take away pain.
 Epidurals are used in many procedures including:

 - Surgery, especially orthopedic

-- Pain relief, you can get an epidural injection for back, leg or hip pains.
+- Pain relief, you can get an epidural injection for back pain, leg, or hip pains.

-We now frequently use the epidural for pain relief in labor.
+We now frequently use the epidural for pain relief in labor and delivery.

-History Lesson: Your mom might have had several injections wit her epidural (I did with my first in 2000), but we now use a pump and the medication is fairly steady.
-Gotta love advancements in medicine!
+History Lesson: Your mom might have had several injections with her epidural (I did with my first in 2000), but we now use a pump and the medication is fairly steady.
+Gotta love advancements in pain medicine!
+The pump can increase or decrease the amount of medication, so it’s really tailored just to you!

 How is the epidural placed?